gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-provider/select.md

+---
+title: Select
+order: 2
+---

-# Search
+# Select

-> Search for services by intent
+> Select items from the catalog and build your order

 ## Overview

-> The BAP will send the search intent to the BPP for services
+> The BAP will send items to the BPP to build the order

 ## Request

 ### URL

-> /search
+> /select

 ### Method